mhaugrud/msumcspy/_sources/Functions/Exercises.rst

 .. question:: functions_ex_16

-   Write a function `areaOfCircle(r)` which returns the area of a circle of radius `r`.
+   Write a function `volOfCylinder(r,h)` which returns the volume of a cylinder of radius `r` and height `h`.
 Make sure you use the math module in your solution.

    .. activecode:: ex_5_16

       import math
-      def areaOfCircle(r):
+      def volOfCylinder(r,h):
           # your code here

       ====